Dual Regression: Basics

-which holds under the simple condition that $\lambda_{2}\cdot\mathbf{x}_{i}$ be strictly positive for each $i$, and coincides with the $n$ second-order conditions of system (\ref{eq:3}):
+which is satisfied if $\lambda_{2}^\textrm{T} x_{i}$ is strictly positive for each $i$, and coincides with the $n$ second-order conditions of program (D):

-Therefore, an optimal $e$ solution that violates the monotonicity property is ruled out by the requirement that for an observation with $X$ value $x_{i}$, the ordering of the counterfactual $y$ values $\beta(u')\cdot\mathbf{x}_{i}$ and $\beta(u)\cdot\mathbf{x}_{i}$ must correspond to the ordering of the $u$ values.
-Hence the correlation criterion of system (\ref{eq:3}) suffices to impose monotonicity.
+Therefore, an optimal $e$ solution that violates the monotonicity property is ruled out by the requirement that for an observation with $X$ value $x_{i}$, the ordering of the $Y$ values $\beta(u')^\textrm{T} x_{i}$ and $\beta(u)^\textrm{T} x_{i}$ must correspond to the ordering of the $u$ values.
+Hence the correlation criterion of system (D) suffices to impose monotonicity, with optimality of a solution then being equivalent to monotonicity at the $n$ sample points.
+Dual regression is thus able to incorporate this property in the estimation procedure, which facilitates extrapolation beyond the empirical support of $X$, and yields significant finite-sample improvements in the estimation of conditional quantile functions as illustrated by our simulations in $\mathsection$\ref{subsec:simulations}.